anticol/scinspector/README.md

   USAGE EXAMPLES
   ----------------------------------------------------------------------------------------

-  Control of all homework submitted in 'nanecito' mode in C++ of student 003, of homework hw03 in directory pb161_spring17 ./scinspector -cpp pb161_spring17 -s=003 -hw=hw03 -n
+  Control of all homework submitted in 'nanecito' mode in C++ of student 003, of homework hw03 in directory pb161_spring17<br>
+  ./scinspector -cpp pb161_spring17 -s=003 -hw=hw03 -n

-  Control of all homework  submitted in last 'naostro' mode in C++ of student 003 in directory pb071_spring17 ./scinspector -c pb071_spring17 -s=003 -lo
+  Control of all homework  submitted in last 'naostro' mode in C++ of student 003 in directory pb071_spring17<br>
+  ./scinspector -c pb071_spring17 -s=003 -lo

-  Control of all homework  submitted in 'naostro' mode in C++ of all students, of homework hw04 in directory pb161_autumn17, values in output file will be separated by dash ./scinspector -cpp pb161_autumn17 -hw=hw04 -d='-' -o
+  Control of all homework  submitted in 'naostro' mode in C++ of all students, of homework hw04 in directory pb161_autumn17, values in output file will be separated by dash<br>
+  ./scinspector -cpp pb161_autumn17 -hw=hw04 -d='-' -o

-  Control of all submitted homework in C, of all students in directory pb071_autumn17 ./scinspector -c pb071_autumn17
+  Control of all submitted homework in C, of all students in directory pb071_autumn17<br>
+  ./scinspector -c pb071_autumn17